PocketRelay/Server/docs/API.md

 ## Get Specific Player Full

 ```
-GET /api/players/{PLAYER_ID}/full
+GET /api/players/:player_id/full
 ```

-Replacing {PLAYER_ID} with the ID of the player this route allows you to get only the player data for a player with a specific ID.
+Replacing :player_id with the ID of the player this route allows you to get only the player data for a player with a specific ID.
 This includes all the player data, classes, characters and galaxy at war data.

 ### Response